Utah Deaf History and Culture

 Editors & Testimonials

-Thank you to our editors, Valerie G. Kinney, Bronwyn O'Hara, Minnie Mae Wilding-Diaz, and Dan V. Mathis, for their hard work and dedication to detail in editing my historical manuscripts.
+I would like to thank our editors—Valerie G. Kinney, Bronwyn O'Hara, Minnie Mae Wilding-Diaz, and Dan V. Mathis—for their hard work and attention to detail in editing my historical manuscripts.
+Without their assistance, we would not have been able to complete hundreds of manuscripts.

 Valerie G. Kinney